edjw/hey-world-api/README.md

 # Hey World as an API

-Make a REST API out of the RSS feed for your Hey World site.
+Make a REST API out of the RSS feed for your [Hey World site](https://hey.com/world)

 Clone this repository and deploy it to Netlify